Health Insurance for J-1 Exchange Visitors

 OIS recommends the health insurance plan that the State of North Carolina has negotiated with GeoBlue.
 The plan has been vetted by the State of North Carolina as well as OIS to ensure it meets the J-1 visa requirements, provides adequate coverage, and is reasonably priced.
-For information on the plan itself including types and levels of coverage, deductibles, and co-pays, you can download the Plan Overview on our Forms for J-1 Scholars and Student Interns page.
+For information on the plan itself including types and levels of coverage, deductibles, and co-pays, you can download the Plan Overview.

 How To Enroll